-Join Chris Converse for an in-depth discussion in this video Creating the atmosphere section, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Creating the atmosphere section, part of Sketch Essential Training: The Basics.

 - Now we'll start working on the next section.…This is going to be our atmosphere section.…So, first, let's come back to our View button.…Let's come down and turn on the Show Layout.…Now, these layout rules are a little dark,…so, let's come down here,…let's come down to Layout Settings,…let's come down here for the colors,…let's click on the swatch for Light, and let's come in here,…and let's just bring this down a little bit.…So, I'll make these dark enough so you guys…can see this on the video.…You might want to actually make them much lighter…based on your layout.…